lkk688/edgeAI/docs/curriculum/03a_linux_networking_tools.md

 ```

 #### Task 1.2: Layer-by-Layer Inspection

+This task demonstrates how to inspect network traffic at different OSI model layers.

 ```bash
 # Physical layer - Wi-Fi signal (not permitted in Jetson)
 # iw dev wlP1p1s0 scan | grep -A 5 -B 5 "signal:"